-What is cleanroom biosafety dunk tank used for?
+What is the cleanroom biosafety dunk tank used for?

-Biosafety dunk tanks are commonly used in industries such as pharmaceutical manufacturing, semiconductor manufacturing, and biotechnology, where it is critical to maintain a high level of cleanliness and control over the environment to prevent contamination of products or processes.
+Biosafety dunk tanks are commonly used in pharmaceutical manufacturing or biotechnology, where it is critical to maintain a high level of cleanliness and control over the environment to prevent contamination of products or processes.